osintbuddy/.github/profile/README.md

 >
 > Anonymous

----

 # OSINTBuddy: *Transformative Link Analysis*

----
+~ *Making advanced OSINT techniques accessible to everyone-from solo researchers to large organizations.
+[For free.](https://www.fsf.org/appeal)* ~

 OSINTBuddy transforms scattered data points into actionable intelligence networks through visual discovery and an extensible plugin system.
 We're building an open-source alternative to proprietary OSINT tools, such as Maltego, that enables researchers to map relationships, identify patterns, and uncover insights that traditional methods can miss.

-~ *Making advanced OSINT techniques accessible to everyone-from solo researchers to large organizations.
-[For free.](https://www.fsf.org/appeal)* ~

----

 ## Project Status

 > [!CAUTION]
 >
-> **⚠️ Experimental Software (Alpha) ⚠️** - OSINTBuddy is currently experimental software.
+> **⚠️ Experimental Software** (Alpha)
+> OSINTBuddy is currently experimental software.
 We're not quite ready for action.
-We can't yet recommend using the project for anything serious.
+We can't yet recommend using the project for anything serious. ⚠️

 ## What's OSINTBuddy?